vaibhavkumar-779/driving-license-info-scrappinng/README.md

  The answer is printed then.

  # PREREQUISITE
- 1.webdriver(I have used chromedriver since I had Google Chrome in my system.You can use any other Just replace it from webdriver code)
+ 1. webdriver(I have used chromedriver since I had Google Chrome in my system.You can use any other Just replace it from   webdriver code)
- 2.selenium library(check if you have it in your system or not.
-Otherwise install it using "pip install selenium on terminal" 3.Browser(preferably Chrome)
+ 2. selenium library(check if you have it in your system or not.
+Otherwise install it using "pip install selenium on terminal"
- 4.Internet
+ 3. Browser(preferably Chrome)
+ 4. Internet